Your Care Instructions

 - Use a vaporizer or humidifier to add moisture to your bedroom.
 Follow the directions for cleaning the machine.

-- Use saline (saltwater) nasal washes to help keep your nasal passages open.
-They wash out mucus and bacteria.
-You can buy saline nose drops at a grocery store or pharmacy.
+- Use saline (saltwater) nasal washes to help keep your nasal passages open and wash out mucus and allergens.
+You can buy saline nose sprays at a grocery store or drugstore.
+Follow the instructions on the package.
 Or you can make your own at home.
-Add 1 teaspoon of salt and 1 teaspoon of baking soda to 2 cups of distilled water.
-If you make your own, fill a bulb syringe with the solution.
-Put the tip into your nostril, and squeeze gently.
-Blow your nose.
+Add 1 teaspoon of non-iodized salt and 1 teaspoon of baking soda to 2 cups of distilled or boiled and cooled water.
+Fill a squeeze bottle or neti pot with the nasal wash.
+Then put the tip into your nostril, and lean over the sink.
+With your mouth open, gently squirt the liquid.
+Repeat on the other side.

 - Do not smoke.
 Smoking can make breathing problems worse.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.